One for All: Towards Training One Graph Model for All Classification Tasks: More on OFA Dataset

-Wiki-CS is a Internet link network with each node represent a Wikipedia page and each edge represent the reference link.
-The raw text of Wiki-CS dataset was collected from the official website~\citep{mernyei2020wiki}.
+Wiki-CS is an Internet link network with each node representing a Wikipedia page and each edge representing the reference link.
+The raw text of the Wiki-CS dataset was collected from the official website~\citep{mernyei2020wiki}.
 The raw text feature of a node is the name and content of an entry in Wikipedia.
 Each node's label corresponds to the category of the entry.
-We evaluate Wiki-CS on node calssification task.
-In table~\ref{tab:wikics_example}, we show a processed example on Wiki-CS dataset using the processing protocol proposed in OFA.
+We evaluate Wiki-CS on node classification tasks.
+In table~\ref{tab:wikics_example}, we show a processed example on the Wiki-CS dataset using the processing protocol proposed in OFA.

-\subsection{FB15K237}
+\subsubsection{FB15K237}

-FB15K237 is a kowledge graph that contains knowledge base relation triples and textual mentions of Freebase entity pairs.
-The raw text data of nodes in FB15K237 was collected from GitHub repository\footnote{https://github.com/villmow/datasets\_knowledge\_embedding/tree/master}.
+FB15K237 is a knowledge graph that contains knowledge base relation triples and textual mentions of Freebase entity pairs.
+The raw text data of nodes in FB15K237 was collected from GitHub repository\footnote{https://github.com/villmow/datasets\_knowledge\_embedding/tree/master }.
 The raw text feature of a node is the name of the relation entity and its description.
-The raw text feature of a edge is the type of the relation between two entities.
+The raw text feature of an edge is the type of relation between two entities.
 We provide an example of processed data example in Table~\ref{tab:FB15K237_example}.

-\subsection{WN18RR}
+\subsubsection{WN18RR}

-WN18RR is a knowledge graph, which is a subset of WordNet consists of 18 relations and 40943 entities.
-The raw text data of nodes in WN18RR was collected from GitHub repository\footnote{https://github.com/villmow/datasets\_knowledge\_embedding/tree/master}.
+WN18RR is a knowledge graph, which is a subset of WordNet that consists of 18 relations and 40943 entities.
+The raw text data of nodes in WN18RR was collected from GitHub repository\hyperref[ftnt:kg]{\footnotemark[\value{footnote}]}.
 The raw text feature of nodes and edges are the same as FB15K237 and we follow the same process protocol to process the WN18RR dataset.

-\subsection{Molecular Datasets}
+\subsubsection{Molecular Datasets}

 We adopted three molecular datasets: (1) ChEMBL dataset~\cite{chembl} is a widely used molecule property prediction dataset.
 It contains 1,310 prediction target labels of molecules from biological assays for drug discovery.
 (2) MOLPCBA dataset~\cite{molnet} is a subset of the BioChem BioAssay dataset consisting of 128 labels on the biological activities of small molecules.
 (3) MOLHIV dataset~\cite{molnet} contains over 40,000 compounds labeled for their ability to inhibit HIV replication.
 The raw data of these datasets are represented in SMILE string format.
 We use RDKit to construct molecule objects and graph structures from the SMILE string and use natural language to describe the atoms (nodes) and bonds (edges) as shown in Table \ref{tab:molecule}.
 For the class nodes text, we use the assay/molecule properties description in~\cite{gimlet}.